 Ask for logical information such as name, address, contact number, email id, payment information.

 Or include a quick Facebook or Gmail sign up option.

 Don’t ask for irrelevant information that will frustrate your potential customers.

 Customer convenience is key to curbing cart abandonment.
 This means including multiple payment options for your visitors.

-It is advisable to offer credit card, debit card, cash on delivery, PayPal or any other local payment apps.
+It is advisable to offer credit cards, debit cards, cash on delivery, PayPal, or any other local payment apps.